-In March 2023, the Company entered into an agreement related to a new office facility located outside of the United States for a total commitment of \$ 33.8 million based on the exchange rate as of October 31, 2023.
-The lease commenced during the nine months ended October 31, 2023, with an expiration date in fiscal 2032, and resulted in an increase in the Company's operating lease right-of-use assets and operating lease liabilities in the amount of approximately \$ 31 million.
+In March 2023, the Company entered into an agreement related to a new office facility located outside of the United States for a total commitment of \$33.8 million based on the exchange rate as of October 31, 2023.
+The lease commenced during the nine months ended October 31, 2023, with an expiration date in fiscal 2032, and resulted in an increase in the Company's operating lease right-of-use assets and operating lease liabilities in the amount of approximately \$31 million.

 In addition, the Company subleases certain of its unoccupied facilities to third parties with various expiration dates through fiscal 2030.
 Such subleases have all been classified as operating leases.
 Sublease income is recorded as a reduction to the Company's operating lease costs.
-Sublease income was \$ 2.9 million and \$ 9.1 million for the three and nine months ended October 31, 2023, respectively, and \$ 3.0 million and \$ 9.7 million for the three and nine months ended October 31, 2022, respectively.
+Sublease income was \$2.9 million and \$9.1 million for the three and nine months ended October 31, 2023, respectively, April 30, 2024 and \$3.0 million and \$9.7 million for 2023, respectively.